Felony: Consequences

-Additionally, many job applications and rental applications ask about felony history (with the exception of the Commonwealth of Massachusetts) and answering dishonestly on them can be grounds for rejecting the application, or termination if the lie is discovered after hire.
-Convicted felons may not be eligible for certain professional licenses or bonds, or may raise the cost of an employer's insurance.
+Additionally, many job applications and rental applications ask about felony history (a practice forbidden in the Commonwealth of Massachusetts), and answering dishonestly can be grounds for rejection of the application or termination of employment if the lie is discovered after hire.
+Convicted felons may not be eligible for certain professional licenses or bonds, while hiring them may raise the cost of an employer's insurance.

-It is broadly legal to discriminate against felons in hiring decisions as well as the decision to rent housing to a person, so felons can face barriers to finding both jobs and housing.
-Many landlords will not rent to felons, although a blanket ban on renting to felons may violate federal housing law.
-A common term of parole is to avoid associating with other felons.
-In some neighborhoods with high rates of felony conviction, this creates a situation where many felons live with a constant threat of being arrested for violating parole.
+It is broadly legal to discriminate against felons in hiring and leasing decisions (although a blanket ban on renting to felons may violate federal housing law), so felons can face barriers to finding both jobs and housing.
+Moreover, a common term of parole agreements is to avoid association with other felons.
+In some neighborhoods with high rates of felony conviction, this creates a situation in which many felons live under a constant threat of being arrested for violating parole.
 Banks may refuse to issue loans to felons, and a felony conviction may prevent employment in banking or finance.

 In some states, restoration of those rights depends on repayment of various fees associated with the felon's arrest, processing, and prison stay, such as restitution to victims, or outstanding fines.

 Restoration of rights

 The primary means of restoring civil rights that are lost as a result of a felony conviction are executive clemency and expungement.

 For state law convictions, expungement is determined by the law of the state.
 Many states do not allow expungement, regardless of the offense, though felons can seek pardons and clemency, potentially including restoration of rights.

-Federal law does not have any provisions for persons convicted of federal felonies in a federal United States district court to apply to have their record expunged.
-At present the only relief that an individual convicted of a felony in federal court may receive is a presidential pardon, which does not expunge the conviction, but rather grants relief from the civil disabilities that stem from it.
+Federal law does not have any provision for persons convicted of federal felonies in a federal United States district court to apply to have their record expunged.
+At present the only relief that an individual convicted of a felony in federal court may receive is a presidential pardon, which does not expunge the conviction, but rather grants relief from the civil disabilities that stem from it. ("While a presidential pardon will restore various rights lost as a result of the pardoned offense and should lessen to some extent the stigma arising from a conviction, it will not erase or expunge the record of your conviction.")